apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/directory_markers.md

 file is deleted, if it was the last file in the directory, the marker is recreated.

-And, historically, When a path is listed, if a marker to that path is found, *it has been interpreted as an empty directory.*
+And, historically, when a path is listed, if a marker to that path is found, *it has been interpreted as an empty directory.*

 It is that little detail which is the cause of the incompatibility issues.